azat-co/practicalnode/chapter4/chapter4.md

 ## Extend

-`extend` is a bottom-to-top approach (as oppose to `include`), in the sense that the included file commands which parts of the main file it wants to replace.
+`extend` is a *bottom-to-top* approach (as oppose to `include`), in the sense that the included file commands which parts of the main file it wants to replace.
 The way it works is with `extend filename` and `block blockname` statements:

-In `file_a`:
+In `file_a` which is like a layout you define blocks:

 ```pug
 block header